atrn/dcc/README.md

 # dcc - a dependency-driven C/C++ compiler driver

-`dcc` is a C/C++ compiler driver (_wrapper_) that that adds, parallel, _dependency-based_ building to an underlying C or C++ compiler (`gcc`, `clang`, and `icc` have been used sucessfully).
+`dcc` is a C/C++ compiler driver that that adds, parallel, _dependency-based_ building to an underlying C or C++ compiler.  `dcc` adds many of the build-related functions of build tools such as `make` to the compiler itself and allows build systems to _not_ perform that work.

 `dcc` uses compiler generated dependency information, along with hard-coded `make`-like rules, to determine if compilation or linking is actually required.
-This allows dcc to avoid running commands if they are not required.
-As with a typical make-based builds `dcc` only re-compiles, or re-links, when an output file is out-of-date with respect to its inputs, or dependencies.
-However, unlike make-based builds the user doesn't have to do anything to get this behaviour.
+This allows `dcc` to avoid running commands if they are not required - `dcc` only re-compiles, or re-links, when an output file is out-of-date with respect to its inputs.
+Inputs include not only the files used in the compilation, both sources and dependent header files, but also the compilation options.

-They can use dcc as if it were cc and obtain automatic, parallel, dependency-based builds.
+Unlike building with tools such as make users don't have to do anything to get this behaviour.
+They can use `dcc` as if it were `cc` and obtain automatic, parallel, dependency-based builds for _free_.

-The aim of moving the dependency checking into the compiler driver is to simplify build systems.
+Moving dependency checking into the compiler driver simplifies build systems.
 Instead of using a build tool to do the work of correctly, and efficiently, building the program or library using knowledge of the language dependency model, we have the language's compiler take care of that doing that.

 `dcc` adds a number of features to the compiler-driver model to simplify the development process.
 For instance, `dcc` can uses files to store compiler options which are used as dependencies in builds allowing automatic re-compilation when build options change.

+## Supported Compilers and Platforms

+`dcc` has been used with a number of compilers and target OSes.  `dcc` can be used on UNIX-like OSes, e.g. macOS, FreeBSD, common Linux-based OS distributions, and on Microsoft Windows.

+`dcc` supports what it calls _gcc style compilers_, `gcc`, `clang` and Intel's `icc`, and on Windows Microsoft's `cl.exe` can be used.

 ## Building and Installation